mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 !!Compile with CCS compiler!!

+0.9b Changelog
+Happy 2025!
+Time this firmware had a name I think...
+CHANGE: Made acceleration dial more predictable and less insane.
+Values can still be changed over serial
+BUGFIX: Going in to offset programming the first time works as expected, however further attempts would result in incorrect garbage data and offsets.
+This was because of loading the saved offset without the direction marker
+(which is offset value + 1 million...
+The direction of the offset wasn't being taken into account(eg removing of the 1 million marker).
+This is now fixed.
+PMS further improved.
+Last scanned channel / mem channel / CB channel / frequency is stored to cache, rather than going back to the previous pre-PMS value
+When in VFO mode, push in 500k, then press PMS.
+Current band will be scanned.
+Band plans are correct as of 25/01/25. eg on 40 meters, 7.0mhz to 7.2mhz will be scanned...
+80 meters, 3.5 to 3.8 etc etc
+For standard scan, eg from 7.0mhz to next yaesu "band", which is 10.1mhz press 500k again.

 0.85b Changelog
 All 0.84 additions
 PMS system improved: (Without 500k button) CB scanning - Scan current programmed region 1-40...
 With 500k button - 80 channel CB scan (both regions)